AWegnerGitHub/awegnergithub.github.io-content/2020_04_24_nursery_unbox.md

 Tags: review, garden, hydroponics
 Category: Review
 Slug: nursery-unboxing
 Summary: With the garden unboxed, it's time to look at the nurseries.
-Our seed have to start growing somewhere.
+Our seeds have to start growing somewhere.
 Status: published
 Series: Rise Gardens Review